moredip/blog.thepete.net/source/_posts/2012-06-24-writing-your-first-frank-test.markdown

 end
 ```

-Now when we run the cucumber feature again with `cucumber features/navigation.feature` we should see that step passing in the output.
-We are indeed at the Home screen at launch, and our test is verifying that.
+Now when we run the cucumber feature again with `cucumber features/navigation.feature` we should see that step show up as green and passing in cucumber's output.
+We are indeed at the Home screen at launch, and our test has verified that.
 One step down, two to go!

 Next we need to define the step which navigates to a specific tab.
 To do that we'll ask frank to touch the appropriate tab button in the UI.
-Looking in Symbiote it appears that those buttons are implemented as views of class `UITabBarButton` and UIKit is giving them nice acccessibility labels.
+Looking in Symbiote it appears that those buttons are implemented as views of class `UITabBarButton`.
+We can also see that UIKit is giving them nice acccessibility labels.
 This means all we need to do to implement this step is something like this:

 ``` ruby
 When /^I navigate to "Events"$/ do |tab_name|